cryotools/cosipy/docs/source/documentation.rst

 ========

 For this tutorial, download or copy the sample ``data`` folder and place it in your COSIPY working directory.
-If you are not running COSIPY from its source directory, use the entry point ``setup-cosipy`` to generate the sample configuration files.
+If you have installed COSIPY as a package, you can use the entry point ``setup-cosipy`` to generate the sample configuration files.
+Otherwise, run ``python -m cosipy.utilities.setup_cosipy.setup_cosipy``.

 Pre-Processing
 --------------